-The preferred cross section alternative for E. 48th Avenue is Alternative 3, and it includes two, 12-foot-wide travel lanes; a seven-foot-wide parking lane; curb and gutter; and a 10-foot-wide pathway on the north side of the roadway.
+The preferred cross section alternative for E. 48th Avenue is Alternative 3, and it includes two, 12-foot-wide travel lanes; a seven-foot-wide parking lane; curb and gutter; and a 5 to 10-foot-wide pathway on the north side of the roadway.
 Buffers between the back of curb and pathway will be provided where the pathway is adjacent to on-street parking to provide room for opening the doors of parked vehicles.
+Based on comments from MOA PZC, a 6-foot wide attached sidewalk will be added on the south side of E. 48th Avenue between Cordova Street and Eagle Street.
 This alternative balances the industrial and commercial nature of the eastern end of E. 48th Avenue with the residential and institutional character of the western end.
 It also avoids placement of pedestrian facilities along extended sections of the roadway where full-frontage driveway access is present.
 ROW acquisition is not required to construct this alternative.

-Figure 23 - E. 48th Avenue - Alternative 3
+Figure 23 - E. 48th Avenue (Cordova Street to Eagle Street) - Alternative 3